High-Round QAOA for MAX $k$-SAT on Trapped Ion NISQ Devices: Results

-Figure \ref{fig:vary_size} shows the scaling of approximation ratios as a function of increasing the $3$-SAT problem size, for a fixed number of rounds $p=1$, $p=2$, and $p=10$, respectively.
+Figure \ref{fig:vary_size} shows the scaling of mean approximation ratios as a function of increasing the $3$-SAT problem size, for a fixed number of rounds $p=1$, $p=2$, and $p=10$, respectively.
 Note that Figure \ref{fig:vary_size} goes up to $n=20$ for both $p=1$ and $p=2$, but only up to $n=19$ for $p=10$: the reason for the missing datapoint at $n=20$ for $10$ rounds is that the classical angle finding computation was too time intensive to compute in a reasonable amount of time.
 Interestingly, on Quantinuum H1-1 we observe that there remains a constant separation between the ideal approximation ratio and the NISQ computer sampled approximation ratio as a function of $n$ for both $p=1$ and $p=2$, suggesting that the computation does not significantly degrade as more qubits (e.g. variables) are added.
 Figure \ref{fig:gate_counts} shows that as $n$ increases the gate depth does not significantly change, which in part explains why there remains this constant approximation ratio gap where Quantinuum H1-1 still performs reasonably well up to $n=20$ for $p=1, 2$.
 Figure \ref{fig:vary_size} again shows that IonQ Harmony has a lower mean approximation ratio compared to the measured distribution from Quantinuum H1-1.
+The samples from IonQ Aria in Figure \ref{fig:vary_size} are comparable to IonQ Harmony.
+The data from IonQ Forte in Figure \ref{fig:vary_size} for $p=1$ and $p=2$ shows that the mean approximation ratios decrease to the noisy regime approximately at $n=14$, but at small $n$ IonQ Forte samples within the same regime of Quantinuum H1-1 (e.g. slightly below the ideal QAOA approximation ratios).

+Error bars are plotted in Figure \ref{fig:vary_rounds} and \ref{fig:vary_size} for all of the experiments.
+The error bars are asymmetric, and they are defined as the 40th and 60th percentiles of the sampled approximation ratio distributions so that the random sampling (light grey) shaded region can be compared against.
+The maximum ranges of the 40th and 60th percentile error bars are capped at the mean of the distribution for visually consistency of the plots.
+The error bars are visually slightly horizontally offset in order to make overlap of the distributions clear.

-The random sample distribution used in Figure \ref{fig:vary_rounds} and Figure \ref{fig:vary_size} (plotted as the cyan regions and the dashed black lines) are generated using $100,000$ (uniform) random variable assignment vectors, the approximation ratios of which are then evaluated.
+The random sample distribution used in Figure \ref{fig:vary_rounds} and Figure \ref{fig:vary_size} (plotted as the light grey regions and the dashed black lines) are generated using $100,000$ (uniform) random variable assignment vectors, the approximation ratios of which are then evaluated.